Terreii/hoodie-plugin-store-crypto/docs/api.md

 ---------|--------|---------------------------------------|----------
 `password` | String | The password used for encrypting the objects | Yes

-Uses the salt in `hoodiePluginCryptoStore/salt` or `_design/cryptoStore/salt` and unlocks the cryptoStore.
+Uses the salt in `hoodiePluginCryptoStore/salt` and unlocks the cryptoStore.
-It will pull `hoodiePluginCryptoStore/salt` and `_design/cryptoStore/salt` from the remote and reject if they don't exists or got deleted or the password mismatch.
+It will pull `hoodiePluginCryptoStore/salt` from the remote and reject if it doesn't exists or got deleted or the password mismatch.

 Rejects with: